Terri Harper

-Terri Harper (born 2 November 1996) is a British professional boxer and current WBA and IBO Super-Welterweight champion.
-She is also the former super-featherweight world champion, having held the IBO female title from 2019 to November 2021 and the WBC version from 2020 to November 2021.
-Following a brief amateur career, Harper made her professional debut in 2017.
-She won her first championship two years later, capturing the regional WBC International female lightweight title in 2019.
-Later that year she moved down a weight class to the super-featherweight division to win her first world championship, the vacant IBO title, and added the WBC title to her collection the following year after defeating long-reigning champion Eva Wahlström.
-With her victory over Wahlström, Harper became the second British woman after Nicola Adams to hold a major world championship.
+Terri Harper (born 2 November 1996) is a British professional boxer.
+She has held world championships in three weight classes including the World Boxing Organization (WBO) female lightweight title since September 2024, and previously the World Boxing Council (WBC) female super featherweight title from 2020 to 2021, and the World Boxing Association (WBA) and International Boxing Organization (IBO) female light middleweight titles from 2022 to 2024.
+She became the second British woman after Nicola Adams to win a major world championship.

-As of October 2021, Harper is ranked as the world's second best active female super-featherweight by The Ring and fourth by BoxRec.

 Early life

 Born on 2 November 1996 in Denaby Main, Harper was raised in Yorkshire with her two brothers and sister.
 She got into boxing at the age of 12 after watching Jack Osbourne box on the TV show Jack Osbourne: Adrenaline Junkie.
 After winning a silver medal as an amateur at the 2012 European Junior Championships, Harper stepped away from the sport to concentrate on her education.
 She returned to amateur boxing after completing her GCSEs, only to become disillusioned with the sport after losing her first two bouts.
 While deciding whether or not to continue with boxing, Harper received a call from a boxing promoter with an offer to turn over to the professional side of the sport.
 She subsequently accepted the offer, and stated that she has "never looked back since".